21 Books Recommended for 2021

 So many books, so little time!

-A friend told me recently that they spent an afternoon identifying their reading list for the coming year.
-Books have always been precious to me, and I have voraciously consumed their promise to educate, entertain, and at times, to escape.
+A friend recently said she spent an afternoon identifying her reading list for the coming year.
+Books have always been precious to me, and I consume them for their promise to educate, entertain, and at times, to escape.
 In 2020, books were too often a way to distract me from my current situation and take me to another place or time.
-My friend's disciplined approach struck me as a powerful way to be intentional about what will inspire and influence my creative expression this year.
+My friend’s disciplined approach struck me as a powerful way to be intentional about what will inspire and influence my creative expression this year.

 Storytelling can elevate the human condition but words can also bring us low.
 My mantra last year was to “Own My Story” and my energy went toward getting my technology house in order.
 In 2021 my mantra will not change but where I focus my energy will be different.
-For me, there has never been a more important year to promote and lift others up to allow them to fulfill their unique purpose at work and in the larger world.
+For me, there has never been a more important time to promote and lift others up to fulfill their unique purpose at work and in the larger world.
 The books I selected focus on transforming my story in a meaningful way.
 I thought they might help transform yours as well.

 The books (print, e-books, and audible) on my 2021 reading list represent personal interests, values, and learning opportunities.
 Three of the books on my list were unfinished from 2020 but highly deserving of my recommitment.
 The Four Agreements is a book I have read several times and have felt called to revisit.
 Others were selected based on beloved authors or topics.
 The essence of my selections are intended to promote positivity, inspiration, and wholeness that supports bringing one’s best self to meaningful endeavors.